microsoft/teams-ai/js/samples/04.ai-apps/a.teamsChefBot/README.md

 > [!IMPORTANT]
 > To prevent issues when installing dependencies after cloning the repo, copy or move the sample directory to it's own location first.
-> If you opened this sample from the Sample Gallery in Teams Toolkit, you can skip to step 3.
+> If you opened this sample from the Sample Gallery in Teams Toolkit, you can skip to step 2.

 ```bash
 cd path/to/04.ai-apps/a.teamsChefBot
 code .
 ```

-1. Add your OpenAI key to the `SECRET_OPENAI_KEY` variable in the `./env/.env.local.user` file.
+2. Add your OpenAI key to the `SECRET_OPENAI_KEY` variable in the `./env/.env.local.user` file.

 If you are using Azure OpenAI then follow these steps:

 -   Comment the `SECRET_OPENAI_KEY` variable in the `./env/.env.local.user` file.
--   Add your Azure OpenAI key and endpoint values to the `SECRET_AZURE_OPENAI_KEY` and `SECRET_AZURE_OPENAI_ENDPOINT` variables
+-   Add your Azure OpenAI key and endpoint values to the `SECRET_AZURE_OPENAI_KEY` and `SECRET_AZURE_OPENAI_ENDPOINT` variables.
+-   Open `./src/index.ts` and uncomment lines 90-93.
 -   Open the `teamsapp.local.yml` file and modify the last step to use Azure OpenAI variables instead:

 ```yml